BlueBrain/BlueBrainHeadModels/README.md

 # align-atlases-to-bbp

 This repository contains scripts used to generate a finite element model of a rat head aligned to the Blue Brain Project Somatosensory cortex model.

-The workflow is as follows:
+## Workflow

 The mapping from SIGMA atlas labels to Waxholm atlas labels is created semi-automatically with matchRegions.py.
+This function loads the lists of tissues for the Waxholm atlas (data/whs_sd_tissuelist.txt) and for the SIGMA atlas (../data/SIGMA_Anatomical_Brain_Atlas_Labels.txt) and creates a mapping between them using fuzzy string matching.

-The relabelled SIGMA atlas is written using writeRegions.py
+The relabelled SIGMA atlas is written using writeRegions.py.
+This script loads the original SIGMA atlas (data/SIGMA_Anatomical_Brain_Atlas.nii) and replaces its labels with the Waxholm labels from the previous step.

-The relabelled SIGMA atlas is masked using maskBrain.py
+The relabelled SIGMA atlas is masked using maskBrain.py.
+This script creates a copy of the relabelled SIGMA atlas, in which only background and non-background are distinguished.

 The relabelled SIGMA atlas label field is mapped to the Waxholm atlas using mapSigToWax.sh.
-The mask from step 2 is used as an input to this step.
+This script uses FSL FLIRT to align the relabeld SIGMA atlas to the Waxholm atlas (data/WHS_atlas_prealigned.nii.gz).
+The mask of the SIGMA atlas, calculated in the previous step, is also used as an input to this step.

 The transformation calculated in step 3 is applied to the original SIGMA atlas using transform.sh, which calls transforms.py.
 This produces an oSPARC rat with the original SIGMA labels.